NingyueZhou/AccidPre/README.md

 ## 🙏 Acknowledgments

 Huge thanks to the Digital Product School for providing this interesting challenge for all potential future AI Engineers!
 And also thanks to the mystical München Open Data Portal for providing the magical accident data.
-You're the real MVP of our magical journey.

 Now go ahead, embrace the magic of AccidPre, and remember: Accidents may be unpredictable, but AccidPre's predictions are pure magic! 🌟✨